 6. Around the world, the basic assumptions of capitalism are under debate in the wake of the most recent financial industry meltdown and global recession.
 Widespread government intervention is worrisome to free-market capitalists.

 IV.
-Developing an Organizational and Global Ethical Culture
+Developing Organizational and Global Ethical Cultures

 A. Compliance and ethics initiatives in organizations are designed to help establish appropriate conduct and core values.